Skip to main content

 The TCJA capped the SALT deduction at $10,000 per year for tax years 2018 through 2025.
 The cap applied uniformly to all individual filers regardless of income or state of residence.
 The cap was scheduled to expire after 2025, returning the SALT deduction to its pre-TCJA uncapped state.

-The One Big Beautiful Bill Act (OBBBA), signed in 2025, replaced the scheduled sunset with a higher cap and a phase-out.
+The One Big Beautiful Bill Act (OBBBA), signed in July 2025, replaced the scheduled sunset with a higher cap and a phase-out.
 For tax year 2025 the cap is $40,000 ($20,000 for married filing separately); for tax year 2026 the cap is approximately $40,400, indexed by 1% annually through 2029.
-A phase-out reduces the cap by 30% of MAGI above $500,000, with a $10,000 floor.
-The math means a taxpayer at $600,000 MAGI reaches the floor; above that MAGI the cap stays at $10,000 rather than dropping below.
+A phase-out reduces the cap by 30% of the excess of MAGI over $500,000, with a $10,000 floor.
+At $600,000 MAGI the deduction reaches the floor and stays at $10,000 for higher MAGI rather than dropping below.
 The cap is scheduled to revert to $10,000 for all filers in 2030.
-Verify the current cap and phase-out thresholds on irs.gov before filing because the OBBBA technical corrections process can adjust the figures.

 The SALT cap math at three income levels